meta-toolkit/meta-toolkit.org/classify-tutorial.md

 </div>

 ## Online Learning
-If your dataset cannot be loaded into memory, you should look at [the online learning tutorial](online-learning.html) for more information about how to handle this case.
+If your dataset cannot be loaded into memory in its entirety, you should look at [the online learning tutorial](online-learning.html) for more information about how to handle this case.

 ## Manual Classification